jozsefmorrissey/node-server/services/cabinet/README.md

 #### When I get around to it
 - convert builder.js to utilize modular $t and Expression scripts.
-- "Imperial (us)" does not add implicit multiplication stringMathEval
+- "inch" does not add implicit multiplication stringMathEval
 - hover help/error text
 - Clean and seperate Object.(getSet|get|set);
 - figure out three-view hidden lines